 Australia has one of the largest education export industries in the world.
 Currently, the country is experiencing an increase in students coming from Latin America.
 Opportunities to increase accessibility for this market and collaborate with Latin American countries are presenting themselves on a daily basis for Australia.
 Investors and businesses, both in education and shoot-off industries, can benefit from serving the Latin American market.

-Overview of Australia’s tertiary education sector
+Export to Latin America – Overview of Australia’s tertiary education sector

 Education is currently Australia’s largest service sector and third largest export commodity overall.
 Exports in this industry totaled a staggering AU$28 billion in 2017, and could increase to as much as AU$35 billion by 2025.
 To match this hopeful target is the goal to increase international student enrollment in Australia to 940,000 per year by 2025.
 Given the country has seen an average annual growth rate of 6.5% in the industry, meeting this goal should be within reach.